MIT Mystery Hunt: History

-The Mystery Hunt was started in 1981 by then-graduate student Brad Schaefer.
+The Mystery Hunt was started in 1981 by then-graduate student Bradley Schaefer.
 The first Hunt consisted of 12 subclues on a single sheet of paper including a Vigenere cipher, a short runaround, and an integral.
-The answers to the subclues detailed the location of an Indian Head penny hidden on campus.
+The answers to the subclues detailed the location of an Indian Head cent hidden on campus.
 The individuals who found the coin were allowed to take their pick of a $20 gift certificate to the school bookstore, a $50 donation to the charity of their choice, and a keg of beer.
-The hunt was organized for the next two years by Brad Schaefer and after he graduated, the winners were given the honor of writing the hunt the next year.
+The hunt was organized for the next two years by Schaefer and after he graduated, the winners were given the honor of writing the hunt the next year.

-Over the next several years the hunt became longer and more involved as the number of participants increased.
+Over the next several years, the hunt became longer and more involved as the number of participants increased.
 The earliest recorded theme is Captain Red Herring's Mystery Island in 1992.
 The 1984 Hunt had 22 clues, and the 1987 Hunt had 19 clues and a final runaround.
 The Mystery Hunt has continued to grow, with the 2014 Hunt containing 115 puzzles, 10 metapuzzles, 5 events, a 24-puzzle mid-hunt runaround, and a 5-puzzle final runaround.

 Though metapuzzles have existed in some form for many Mystery Hunts, the structure regarding how the puzzles combine into metapuzzles and how puzzles are released varies.
 For example, in the 2006 Hunt, "antepuzzles" provided access to new rounds, whose answers were derived from pieces of information attached to the round puzzles, but otherwise irrelevant to them (for example, the colors in which the puzzle titles were printed); in the 2009 Hunt, apart from the shorter introductory rounds, each main round had a unique structure and way of releasing new puzzles.
 In some Hunts, such as 1999's and 2008's, solvers are not told which sets of puzzles must be combined to create metapuzzles; figuring out the correct groupings is part of the puzzle.

 While the hunt is hosted on MIT's campus, puzzles are generally delivered through a website that tracks team progress on puzzles that updates when puzzles are solved.
 Puzzles may also involve physical components to be solved on campus.
 In 2021 and 2022, the Mystery Hunt was held entirely remotely, due to the COVID-19 pandemic.